Case Study: Context Interactions & Physics Faculty's Professional Development: Sphinx Discussion

-Furthermore, Sphinx explains how he uses some of his college wide initiatives to shape his approach to teaching.
-He gets involved in activities initiated by the Center for Excellence in Teaching and Learning (CETL) at his institution.
-For example, during this phase of our study, he had participated in workshops organized by CETL: \begin{quote} \textit{``They have other things they do, different workshops.
-We have a workshop to start the fall semester where we talk about teaching practices and mentoring and advising practices.
-They sent out an email and I thought it would be good to dive into that.''} \end{quote} Concurrently Sphinx’s approach and thinking about teaching evolves as he interacts with colleagues outside the department about ways to improve his pedagogy, where he seems to seek out interactions that help develop his teaching.
-For example, he participates in a campus wide reading group where he meets regularly with other faculty members from campus to discuss common readings that they do about best teaching practices.
 In addition, Sphinx is in a small department and discusses regularly with the other two faculty how things are going and how to make changes to improve their current teaching methods. \begin{quote} \textit{ ``We talk about things like this a little bit in department meetings.
 It's a small department.
 There's only three full-time faculty.
 We talk about these things a little bit.
 How is this year's cohort doing?
 How's everything going?''} \end{quote}

-Despite some personal conflicting ideas about how to best teach (personal development), Sphinx seeks out ways to continue to improve his practice and his discussion of his practice suggests a strong emphasis on student-centered teaching and learning (professional development).
-His interactions are facilitated by supportive social interactions in his environment (social development).
+Furthermore, Sphinx explains how he uses some of his college wide initiatives to shape his approach to teaching.
+He gets involved in activities initiated by the Center for Excellence in Teaching and Learning (CETL) at his institution.
+For example, during this phase of our study, he had participated in workshops organized by CETL: \begin{quote} \textit{``They have other things they do, different workshops.
+We have a workshop to start the fall semester where we talk about teaching practices and mentoring and advising practices.
+They sent out an email and I thought it would be good to dive into that.''} \end{quote} Sphinx's expanding flexible context enables him to decide what to focus on at any given time in order to keep developing.
+Sphinx’s context-expertise translates into his ability to develop his physics teaching through implementation of incremental changes.
+His context is growing, dynamic and flexible, which allows him to easily try and implement little changes in his practice, which demonstrates growth in all three domains.